 Explain the function of conjunctions, prepositions, and interjections in general and their function in particular sentences.

 Use correlative conjunctions (e.g., either/or, neither/nor).

 Subordinating Conjunctions: although, as, because, if, since, until, unless, while, when, though, whenever, whereas, whether

-VocabularySpellingCity.com provides word lists, printables, and interactive games and activities that give studentsthe opportunity to use coordinating, subordinating, and correlative conjunctions as they grow in age and ability.
+VocabularySpellingCity.com provides word lists, printables, and interactive conjunction games and activities for kids that give studentsthe opportunity to use coordinating, subordinating, and correlative conjunctions as they grow in age and ability.